constabulary/gb/README.md

 ## Project root auto detection

+## Project root auto detection

+`gb` automatically detects your project's root directory based on your current working directory.

-A `gb` project is defined as any directory that contains a `src/` subdirectory. `gb` automatically detects the root of the project by looking at the current working directory and walking backwards until it finds a directory called `src/`.
+A gb project is defined as any directory that contains a `src/` subdirectory. gb automatically detects the root of the project by looking at the current working directory and walking backwards until it finds a directory that contains a `src/` subdirectory.

 ## Arguments